kristoff-it/zig-afl-kit/README.md

 `zig build fuzz -Dafl-path="../AFLPlusplus"`

 ## I'm a C or C++ programmer, can I use this?
-Of course you can, just setup your object file step to be compiled from C/C++ files!
+Of course, you can just set up your object file step to be compiled from C/C++ files!

 Something along these lines: